Juniper/py-junos-eznc/README.md

 Resources are defined as elements of the Junos configuration that you want to manage as discrete items.
 For example, a SRX security zone has an address-book, that it turn contains a list of address items and a list of address-sets.
 The purpose of the "resource" abstraction is to enable the programmer to manage these items as simple Python objects, and not requiring kownledge of the underlying Junos/XML.

+For the catalog of Resources provided by this module, see [here](docs/RESOURCE_CATALOG.md).

 #### Utility "Libraries"

 An application will often want to perform common fucntions, and again wihtout requiring knowledge of the underlying Junos/XML.
 Examples of these libraries include: filesystem, routing-engine, and config.
 The config library, for example, allows you to do things like "rolllback", "commit check" and "show | compare" to get a diff-patch output of candidate changes.

+For the catalog of Utility libraries provided by this module, see [here](docs/UTILS_CATALOG.md).

 #### RPC Metaprogramming